10 Best U8 Soccer Drills

 The coaching, training, and matches should last no longer than 60 minutes at this age group.
-You will need to use a warm-up, a drill, and a small-sided game.
+You will need to use warm-up's, a drill, and small-sided games.
 The warm-up should be 15 minutes and a drill 20 minutes plus a game with however long you have left of the hour once you take into account stops for water breaks and setting up.

 Try to arrive early to set up the warm-up and if there is space for the first drill.